Therapeutic Associates Southwest Portland Physical Therapy

 Prior to attending graduate school, she earned her Bachelor of Science degree in exercise and sports science from Oregon State University in 2012.
 Upon graduating from OSU, she worked in a variety of medical settings that included physical therapy, surgery, dementia care, and oncology.
 Her time in these settings, in conjunction with physical therapy school, taught her the importance of meeting an individual patient’s needs based on their unique situation.
 She strives to provide patient care that is unique and specific to each individual, regardless of their condition.

-Her hobbies include playing soccer, trying new foods, sinking into a good book, and spending time with her husband.
+Her hobbies include barre, playing soccer, trying new foods, sinking into a good book, and spending time with her husband and 2 daughters.

 Education